alexain/poke64-ios/Docs/BUILDING.md

 *.xcuserstate
 ```

-Do not add firmware images, games, media images, provisioning profiles or signing certificates.
+Do not add proprietary firmware images, JiffyDOS, games, media images, provisioning profiles or signing certificates.

 ## Basic test checklist

-1. Start the app with valid BASIC, KERNAL and character ROMs.
-2. Confirm that the C64 reaches the BASIC screen.
+1. Start with valid BASIC, KERNAL and character ROMs and confirm that the C64 reaches BASIC.
+2. Change between C64/C64C and PAL/NTSC profiles and confirm that closing Settings restarts the core.
-3. Load a D64 and verify that device 8 is available.
+3. Open and close Settings without changing a value and confirm that the current session is not restarted.
+4. Import or open D64, D71, D81, PRG, CRT, TAP and T64 media and verify the expected media-specific actions.
+5. Create formatted and completely blank D64, D71 and D81 images and confirm that they are added to the Library.
+6. In Fast Virtual Drive mode, load a compatible disk in Drive 8 and verify directory access.
+7. Install the matching drive ROM, enable True Drive and verify disk access, mechanical sound and the activity indicator.
+8. Enable Drive 9, mount different compatible images in units 8 and 9 and verify independent load and eject operations.
+9. Verify that incompatible combinations such as D71 with a 1541-II or D81 with a 1571 are rejected before mount.
-4. Load a CRT and verify that Soft and Hard Reset keep the cartridge inserted.
+10. Load a CRT and verify that Soft and Hard Reset keep it inserted.
-5. Use **Eject Cartridge and Reset** and verify that the app returns to BASIC.
+11. Use **Eject All Media and Reset** and verify that every mounted device returns to an empty state.
-6. Open and close Settings without modifying firmware and confirm that the C64 session is not restarted.